CircleCI - Introduction

 The string solution works but has expensive operations converting integers to strings and vice-versa.
 We can optimize by directly using math to convert the number to its reversed form.

-Basically, we go through each digit left to right and make that the digit of our reversed number.
+Basically, we go through each digit from right to left and make that the digit of our reversed number.

 This solution is still O(number of digits) but the operations (modulus and divide) are less expensive.